 Humanist or religious, Christian or Muslim, formal or relaxed – there’s plenty of different types of funerals out there.
 Whilst most goodbyes end up with you buried six feet under or as a pile of ashes, there are some interesting variants.

-We’re going to look at some of the more bespoke funeral options around the world.
-You might not find direct inspiration for your funeral arrangements here.
-At the same time, it can be useful to understand different attitudes towards death when thinking about how you want your send-off to be.
+Let's look at some of the more bespoke funeral options around the world.
+While you might not find direct inspiration for your funeral arrangements here, it can be useful to understand different attitudes towards death when thinking about how you want your send-off to be.

 1. The long funerals of Tana Toraja